-12.0 Field Trial Testing:
+10.0 Field trial

-During field trial, the equipment shall be subjected to field trial for a minimum period of 4 weeks with working traffic.
+The equipment shall be subjected to field trial for a minimum of 4 weeks with working traffic.
 The equipment shall be loaded with maximum possible live-traffic & the balance may be loaded with simulated traffic to assess the performance of the equipment.
 The manufacturer/supplier shall ensure that the equipment meets the field requirements of the purchaser.
-During field trial, the testing shall be done on full system (OLT, ONU/ONT, EMC/LCT along with splitter of any configuration upto 1:32 and 2:32) deployed/ to be deployed in field.

-CHAPTER 2 - General Requirements
+General Requirements